-Reports: Antonio Brown visiting Tampa Bay and could sign quickly with Bucs
+Antonio Brown won’t sign with the Seahawks as he reaches agreement with Tampa Bay, reports say

-All of the discussion about whether Antonio Brown could join the Seahawks could soon be moot with a report emerging Friday that he might reach an agreement to sign with Tampa Bay over the weekend.
+All of the discussion about whether Antonio Brown might join the Seahawks became a moot point Friday afternoon, when it was reported by ESPN and other outlets that he has agreed to a one-year deal with Tampa Bay.

-As first reported by Aaron Wilson of the Houston Chronicle and corroborated by multiple other reports, Brown is flying to Tampa Bay Friday to make an official visit with the Bucs on Saturday.

-Ian Rapoport of the NFL Network reported Friday: “Antonio Brown arrives in Tampa tonight, which is Day 1 of his COVID protocol.
-If all goes well — and AB and the #Bucs expect it to — he’ll sign by the beginning of next week and be ready to play in Week 9 after suspension.”
-Rapoport reported Brown is expected to sign a one-year deal with the Bucs.

-And Rick Stroud of The Tampa Bay Times reported that the deal is “99 percent” done.
+Reports emerged earlier in the day that Brown would visit the Bucs this weekend with the thought a deal could get done quickly.
+Turns out it got done Friday afternoon, with Brown set to visit the team Saturday when it will likely then all become official.

+With Tampa Bay, Brown will be reunited with both coach Bruce Arians — who was offensive coordinator during his first two years in the NFL with the Steelers in 2010-11 — and quarterback Tom Brady, with whom he played one game with the Patriots last season.

-Brown played one game with Brady and the New England Patriots last season before being released amid further allegations of sexual assault, which were among the reasons he was later suspended by the NFL for the first eight weeks of the 2020 season, officially cited as having violated the league’s personal conduct policy.
+Brown was then released amid further allegations of sexual assault, which were among the reasons he was later suspended by the NFL for the first eight weeks of the 2020 season, officially cited as having violated the league’s personal conduct policy.

+But Brown’s suspension ends after the games of next weekend and reports emerged Wednesday that the Seahawks were among the teams interested in signing him.

-Brown also has a good relationship with Seattle quarterback Russell Wilson, who said during a Zoom session with media Thursday that he hopes Brown gets “a second chance” to play, seeming to confirm he has been advocating for the team to sign Brown.
+Seattle’s interest was due in part to the good relationship Brown has with quarterback Russell Wilson, who said during a Zoom session with media Thursday that he hopes Brown gets “a second chance” to play, seeming to confirm he has been advocating for the team to sign Brown.

-With the Bucs, Brown would also be reunited with head coach Bruce Arians, who was the offensive coordinator for the Steelers during Brown’s first two NFL seasons in Pittsburgh in 2010 and 2011.
-A year ago, Arians shut down any talk of the Bucs adding Brown, saying “it’s not gonna happen.”

 But with Arians having helped lead an overhaul of the team’s offense in his second year in Tampa with the addition of Brady and Rob Gronkowski he now seems willing to add Brown to further boost the team’s Super Bowl hopes.

+The Bucs are also dealing with injuries to receivers Mike Evans and Chris Godwin, with Gronkowski also nursing shoulder injury.

-Going to Tampa would also keep Brown close to home as he grew up in the Miami area and has retained a residence there.
+Going to Tampa would also keep Brown close to home, as he grew up in the Miami area and has retained a residence there.

 Seattle coach Pete Carroll on Wednesday confirmed the team had interest in Brown, saying that the Seahawks “are tuned in to what’s happening there.”